duncan-mann/DISGO/README.md

 ## Getting Started

+Run ``npm install`` in both the client directory and server directory.

 Run  ``npm start`` in both the client directory and server directory.

 Go to http://localhost:3000.